sunnycodes/catch-the-circles-reddit/readme.md

 # Catch the Moons Game 🔵

-A fast-paced, interactive web game built with React where players need to catch glowing moons before they disappear.
+A fast-paced, interactive web game where players need to catch glowing moons before they disappear.
 Features a beautiful space background, smooth animations, and sound effects.

 ## 🎮 Game Features